1YaoWei0/willieblog/source/about/index.md

 title: about
 date: 2024-12-22 22:10:18
 type: "about"
+comments: false
 ---

-I am a dynamics 365 f&o developer
+I am a Dynamics 365 F&O developer.
+I want to be an AI + ERP integrated solution architect.